qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 The successor of the entry block continues with the main program logic.
 This logic is split into two blocks, separated again by an unconditional branch from one to the other.
-Both blocks consist (only) of calls to QIS functions.
-Any number of calls to such QIS functions may be performed.
-To be compatible with the Base Profile all called [QIS functions](#quantum-instruction-set) must return void.
-Any arguments to invoke them must be inlined into the call itself;
+Both blocks consist (only) of calls to [QIS functions](#quantum-instruction-set).
+Any number of such calls may be performed.
+To be compatible with the Base Profile the called functions must return void.
-they must be constants or a pointer representing a [qubit or result](#data-types-and-values) value.
+Any arguments to invoke them must be inlined into the call itself; they must be constants or a pointer representing a [qubit or result value](#data-types-and-values).

 The only difference between these two blocks is that the first one contains only calls to functions that are *not* marked as irreversible by an attribute on the